zkamvar/statistical-experimental-design/episodes/04-statistical-data-analysis.md

 	Welch Two Sample t-test

-data:  blood_volume by CR_fitness
+data:  heart_rate by exercise_group
-t = 3.3082, df = 47.837, p-value = 0.001789
+t = -11.963, df = 997.96, p-value < 2.2e-16
-alternative hypothesis: true difference in means between group fit and group unfit is not equal to 0 95 percent confidence interval:
+alternative hypothesis: true difference in means between group high intensity and group low intensity is not equal to 0 95 percent confidence interval:
- 0.3491155 1.4312897
+ -18.30476 -13.14577
 sample estimates:
-  mean in group fit mean in group unfit
+mean in group high intensity  mean in group low intensity
-           4.941524            4.051322
+                    69.00327                     84.72853
 ~~~
 {: .output}
-The t-test, a test of statistical significance, indicates that fit people had a
+The t-test, a test of statistical significance, indicates that people in the
+high-intensity exercise group had a mean heart rate significantly lower than
-mean blood volume significantly greater than unfit people (p-value = 0.00173).
+people in the low-intensity exercise group (p-value =
+6.45 &times; 10<sup>-31</sup>).
 The 95% confidence interval shows that this difference in means is likely
+between -18.3047551
+and -13.1457665.
-between 0.4079112 and 1.6565602.
-Note: these are simulated data, not real data
-from the  study.
+Note: these are simulated data, not real data from the  study.

+P-values are often misinterpreted as the probability that, in this example,
+high- and low-intensity exercise result in the same average heart rate.
+However, "high- and low-intensity exercise result in the same average heart
+rate" is not a random variable like the outcome of 10 coin tosses.
+It's a
+statement that doesn't have a probability distribution, so you can't make
+probability statements about it.
+To understand this better, we'll explore
+probability distributions next.

 ## Probability and probability distributions
 Suppose you have measured the resting heart rate of the entire population of